lukeyigechen/lukeyigechen.github.io/_pages/cv.md

 ## Talks

 * Yige Chen.
 Understanding the Semantic Representation of Korean Mixed Script in Language Models.
 Presented at the 30th Annual Conference of the International Association of Chinese Linguistics (IACL-30).
 Yonsei University, Seoul, South Korea.
 2024.
 * Yige Chen.
 Developing Resources and Tools for Enhanced Korean Language Processing.
-To be delivered at the Multimodal Language Processing Lab, Seoul National University of Science and Technology, Seoul, South Korea.
+Delivered at the Multimodal Language Processing Lab, Seoul National University of Science and Technology, Seoul, South Korea.
 2024.

 ## Academic Service